gregnordin/pixel_impulse_response_calc/notes-PIR.md

 # Next

-- &#9989; Add x,y grid size in microns as attributes to PixelIrradianceModel.
 - Use 2D single pixel result to show what multiple pixels look like.
     - Set up single pixel on a fine grid of points with large enough xy range that irradiance goes to essentially zero at boundaries of 2D grid.
     - Set up a grid for 2D array of pixels.